GautamRaj-12/obsidian-git-sync/typescript/02_basic_types_ts.md

 	return a + b;
 };
 ```
-- Now if we try to return string:'
+- Now if we try to return string:
 ![image](typescript/images/image-5.png)